 - All ad hoc nursing duties as required by permanent staff

-- RGN with valid NMC Pin or ODP
+- RGN with valid NMC Pin

 - Relevant post graduate experience within a UK hospital setting